MicrosoftDocs/mixed-reality/mixed-reality-docs/getting-a-holographicspace.md

 # Getting a HolographicSpace

 The <a href="https://docs.microsoft.com/uwp/api/windows.graphics.holographic.holographicspace" target="_blank">HolographicSpace</a> class is your portal into the holographic world.
-It controls full-screen rendering, provides camera data, and provides access to spatial reasoning APIs.
+It controls immersive rendering, provides camera data, and provides access to spatial reasoning APIs.
 You will create one for your UWP app's <a href="https://docs.microsoft.com/api/windows.ui.core.corewindow" target="_blank">CoreWindow</a> or your Win32 app's HWND.

 ## Set up the holographic space